 The 1996 amendments to the Safe Drinking Water Act (SDWA) require that once every five years, the U.S. Environmental Protection Agency (EPA) issue a new list of no more than 30 unregulated contaminants monitored by public water systems (PWSs).
 The Unregulated Contaminant Monitoring Rule (UCMR) provides EPA and other interested parties with scientifically valid data on the occurrence of contaminants in drinking water.
 Unregulated contaminants are those that don't yet have a drinking water standard set by US EPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard.
+The following unregulated contaminants were detected in our water system during 2014 and 2015:

-The following unregulated contaminants were detected in our water system during 2018 and 2019:
+The following unregulated contaminants were detected in our water system during 2022 and 2023: